TrackCore-F: Deploying Transformer-Based Subatomic Particle Tracking on FPGAs: Introduction

 \section{Introduction}

 The move to ML-assisted tracking solutions is deemed necessary and inevitable.
 While design efforts are moving forward, another important aspect to consider is deployment.
-The accurate tracking has been a post-mortem task, which is due to the computation requirements.
-While the introduction of ML algorithms will improve computational performance, the increase in scale and frequency of experiments will somewhat counter and reduce effects of such improvements.
+The accurate tracking has been a post-mortem task, which is due to the computational requirements.
+While the introduction of ML algorithms will improve the computational performance, the increase in scale and frequency of experiments will somewhat counter and reduce effects of such improvements.
 This is especially the case for the scales expected from the upcoming High-Luminosity stage of the LHC (HL-LHC).
-On top of that, efficient execution of ML algorithms has predominantly been tied to GPUs as the platform of choice.
+On top of that, efficient execution of ML algorithms has predominantly been tied to Graphics Processing Units (GPUs) as the platform of choice.
 While not a universal dependency, GPUs dominate the ML deployment scene.
-Having said that, there are viable alternative forms of hardware acceleration, e.g., FPGA, custom ASIC, and Neuromorphic.
+Nevertheless, there are viable alternative forms of hardware acceleration, e.g., Field-Programmable Gate Array (FPGA), custom Application-Specific Integrated Circuit (ASIC), and Neuromorphic.
 We aim to deploy ML-assisted track reconstruction on FPGAs to achieve better or equivalent latencies.
-FPGAs enable on-site deployment of tracking and entail considerable energy efficiency potential.
+Additionally, FPGAs enable on-site deployment of tracking and entail considerable energy efficiency potential.

 \paragraph*{Related work} Deployment of models based on the Transformer architecture on hardware, especially FPGAs, has been a point of interest for the research community.
 This is especially noticeable during the past and the current year, 2024--2025.
-Focusing on the optimisations, 4 main trends are observable, namely: approaches focusing on quantization techniques~\cite{Guo:2025:VTAH, Zhao:2025:EVTA, Du:2024:EEFB}, approaches utilising off-chip memory~\cite{Kabir:2025:RATN}, approaches levering sparsity trough pruning~\cite{Zhang:2024:EFTA, Wang:2024:EFTA, Li:2024:EEFA}, and approaches based on optimisation of non-linear functions such as SoftMax~\cite{Bai:2024:SEWA}.
+Focusing on the optimisations, 4 main trends are observable, namely: approaches focusing on quantization techniques~\cite{Guo:2025:VTAH, Zhao:2025:EVTA, Du:2024:EEFB}, approaches utilising off-chip memory~\cite{Kabir:2025:RATN}, approaches leveraging sparsity through pruning~\cite{Zhang:2024:EFTA, Wang:2024:EFTA, Li:2024:EEFA}, and approaches based on optimisation of non-linear functions such as SoftMax~\cite{Bai:2024:SEWA}.

 One of the important metrics to consider when evaluating implementations is \emph{throughput}.
 At the time of this writing, the most promising approaches demonstrating the highest throughput are~\cite{Guo:2025:VTAH} and~\cite{He:2025:FTFA}, with the former achieving noticeably higher throughput.